Breast Augmentation: Salinas and Monterey, CA

 Breast Augmentation: by Matthew Romans, MD

 I have been doing breast augmentation in private practice since 1996.
-During that time, I have developed a list of important issues that patients need to know about breast augmentation.
+During that time, I have developed a list of important issues that patients need to know about breast augmentation and implant choices.

 Implant Choices: Silicone gel versus Saline

 The first decision that most women who are considering breast augmentation need to make is what type of implant to use.
 I tell each of my potential breast augmentation patients the following:

 - No implant is a lifetime device.
-Both saline and silicone gel implants can leak or rupture.
+Both saline and silicone gel implants can leak and rupture.
 The average life span of most implants is 10-20 year.
 If you choose to have breast augmentation, at some point in your life you will almost certainly need to have surgery to remove and/or replace your implants.

 - If you have a saline implant and it starts leaking, your body will safely absorb the saline and you will call us to tell us your implant is leaking.